kevinlr5/conjugates/docs/development.md

 ## Builds

-Conjugates uses gradle as its build system.
+The Sentiment Analyzer uses gradle as its build system.
 The gradle wrapper is committed to the repo.
 Additionally, the build configuration uses a multi-project build.

 - Unbreakable test build (deploys to AWS): `./gradlew clean check testDeploy`
 - Run analyzer server: `./gradlew clean :analyzer:bootRun`